wardharold/community/tutorials/julia-jupyter-notebook-server/index.md

 You need to have HashiCorp's [Terraform](https://www.terraform.io/) installed to work through this tutorial.
 If you don't have it installed the instructions can be found [here](https://www.terraform.io/intro/getting-started/install.html).

 ### DNS
 This tutorial assumes you have a [Cloud DNS](https://cloud.google.com/dns/) managed zone where you can create DNS Address (```A```) records for your notebook server.

-To use Cloud DNS you need a registered domain name; you can register a domain name through [Google Domains](https://domains.google/#/) or another domain registrar of your choice.
+To use Cloud DNS you need a registered domain name.
+If you don't have one you can register a domain name through [Google Domains](https://domains.google/#/) or another domain registrar of your choice.
 Once you have your domain registered you can use this [quickstart](https://cloud.google.com/dns/quickstart) to set up a managed zone.

 You can choose to create a notebook server with a self-signed certificate or you can have Terraform acquire a Let's Encrypt issued certificate for your notebook server.
 If you want to do the latter you will need to enable [DNSSEC](https://cloud.google.com/dns/dnssec) on your managed domain.
 Follow [this DNSSEC tutorial](https://cloud.google.com/community/tutorials/dnssec-cloud-dns-domains) to activate DNSSEC.